OctopusDeploy/blog/blog/2021-07/octo-as-target/index.md

 ## The new steps

-The motto "if you can click in in the UI, you can automate it with a step" is an ambitious goal, and will be broken down into areas of common functionality, largely grouped by their placement in the UI:
+The motto "if you can click in in the UI, you can automate it with a step" is an ambitious goal, and will be broken down into areas of common functionality, largely grouped by their placement in the UI.
+Some examples include:

 * Deployments / Runbook runs - Creating releases, deploying releases, responding to manual intervention prompts, running runbooks.
 * Tenants - Creating, updating, and deleting tenants.
 Associating tenants with projects and environments.
 Adding or removing tenant tags.
 Defining tenant variables.
 * Targets - Creating, updating, and deleting targets.
 Adding or removing roles.
 Associating with environments and tenants.
 * Users / Teams - Creating, updating, and deleting users and teams.
 Adding or removing users from teams.
+* Certificates - Creating, updating, and deleting certificates.
+This would likely be paired with scripts using libraries such as [Posh-ACME](https://github.com/rmbolger/Posh-ACME).

 The first milestone focuses on the creating and deploying releases, running runbooks, and interacting with manual interventions.